mitcand/mapgen/README_temporal.md

 - DST offset: UTC+4:30
 - Local time: `2024-03-22 14:30:00` (2:30 PM)

+**Note**: The UTC offset shown in facet labels reflects the *current* offset (at time of running the script), but the actual time conversion for each data point uses the historically correct offset for that timestamp's date.

 ### Timezone Display

-Each facet label shows the primary timezone for that country:
+Each facet label shows the full country name and UTC offset:
 ```
-IRN (73.1 hrs)
+Iran (73.1 hrs)
-Tehran
+UTC+3:30
 ```

-The timezone name is simplified from the full IANA name (e.g., "Asia/Tehran" → "Tehran").
+Fractional offsets are displayed with minutes (e.g., "UTC+3:30" for Iran, "UTC+5:45" for Nepal).

 ### Countries with Multiple Timezones